jtsai972/Bamazon/README.md

 This project will be an experiment in Node.js and MySQL.
 In this project I will be creating an Amazon-like storefront which will be able to take in orders from customers and deplete stock from the store's inventory.

+I have also added a manager's option that allows people to add new products, view products, view low inventory items, and replenish the inventory.

 Hopefully I'll b able to add stuff like tracking product sales across different departments and providing summaries of the highest-grossing departments in the store.

 ### Built With